Kelly Brazier

-Kelly Brazier (born 28 October 1989) is a New Zealand rugby union and sevens player.
-She has played flyhalf, centre and fullback for the Black Ferns, New Zealand's women's national rugby team, and has competed at three Rugby World Cups in 2010, 2014, and 2017.
+Kelly Brazier (born 28 October 1989) is a New Zealand rugby union coach and former player.
+She has played flyhalf, centre and fullback for the Black Ferns, New Zealand's women's national rugby team, and has competed at four Rugby World Cups in 2010, 2014, 2017 and 2025.
 She has represented Otago, Canterbury and the Bay of Plenty in the Farah Palmer Cup.

 Brazier has also represented the Black Ferns sevens team in the Olympic Games, the Rugby World Cup Sevens, the Women's Sevens Series, and the Commonwealth Games.
 She has won gold medals in every major sevens tournaments.
+Brazier was the first player, of either sex, to have won two sevens World Cups and two fifteen=a-side World Cups.

 Early career

 Brazier was born in Dunedin to an English father and an Irish mother who came to New Zealand with their first child Tony.
 Her sport career started at five when her two-years-older brother took her to a rugby field, and was split between touch in summer and rugby during winter.

 Brazier was in New Zealand's U21 mixed touch team at 14 and in New Zealand secondary schoolgirls team at 15.
 She also began to play in Alhambra Union rugby in 2003 and Otago Spirit provincial selection in 2004.
 She entered New Zealand rugby's record books on 2 May 2009, when she scored 64 points – ten tries and seven conversions – for her club in the Otago Metropolitan Women's Premier match against Kaikorai at the University Oval in Dunedin.